Number of Equivalence Classes of Rational Functions over Finite Fields: Introduction

 Here is the outline of our approach.
 There is an action of $\text{GL}(2,\f_q)$ on the set of subfields $F\subset\f_q(X)$ with $[\f_q(X):F]=n$, and $\frak N(q,n)$ is the number of orbits of this action.
 To compute $\frak N(q,n)$ by Burnside's lemma, it suffices to determine the number of such subfields of $\f_q(X)$ fixed by each member $A$ of $\text{GL}(2,\f_q)$.
 From there on, the computation becomes quite technical and depends on the canonical form of $A$.

 The paper is organized as follows: In Section~2, we include some preliminaries and lay out the plan for computing $\frak N(q,n)$.
-The ingredients of the formula for $\frak N(q,n)$ are computed in Sections 3 -- 5 and the explicit formula for $\frak N(q,n)$ is presented in Section~6.
+In Sections 3 -- 5, we compute the number of subfields of $\f_q(X)$ of degree $n$ fixed by $A\in\text{GL}(2,\f_q)$ according to the canonical form of $A$.
+The case where the elementary divisor of $A$ is an irreducible quadratic, covered in Section~4, is significantly more difficult than the other cases.
+The explicit formula for $\frak N(q,n)$ is presented in Section~6.
 A discussion of low degree rational functions over $\f_q$ ensued in Section~7.
 The last section is devoted to equivalence classes of polynomials over finite fields.
 The situation is much simpler compared with the case of rational functions.
 The number of equivalence classes are computed and, as concrete examples, polynomials of degree up to 5 are classified.
 Several counting lemmas used in the paper are gathered in the appendix.